FrederikTobner/JANUS/book/src/chapter-03-boot-process/project-structure.md

 ```

 The type system prevents mistakes.
 You can't accidentally pass a physical address where a virtual address is expected—the compiler catches the type mismatch.

-## Module Patterns

-Each module is self-contained with:

-- Its own `CMakeLists.txt`
-- An `include/` directory for public headers
-- Implementation files

 ---